 The city district looks set to be full of exciting activities that will bring the community together.
 There will be a skatepark, lots of nice restaurants and cafes, and a climbing hall: and all this before people even move into the neighbourhood, so it’s bound to be absolutely bustling once these plans become reality.

 We’re so looking forward to seeing this car-free neighbourhood become reality!
 When Dutchies bike this much, it seems the most natural of progressions to transition towards a car-free country.

 Controversies over prices of apartments

 Despite being a forward-thinking project, the pricing of apartments, released earlier this week, has caused its fair share of controversy.

-Prices for 167 homes out of 600 homes planned to be developed all exceed 500,000 euros, some of them even approaching one million euros.
+Prices for 167 homes, out of the 600 homes planned to be developed, all exceed 500,000 euros, some of them even approaching one million euros.